tisogawa/tzdate/README.md

 You can even use the name of some cities that are not in IANA registry.
 For example, you can use `'San Francisco'`, `sanfrancisco` or `sf` for it.

+See Customize section for cities that are not in IANA registry, or for alias/ abbreviation for cities.

 ## Command option